Abstract Paintings and accessing a new place

 The energy in the piece

-I realise I’ve written that as if the event made the artwork and not the artist, and I recognise that for me that feels accurate.
-I want the sense of newness, the brain chemistry that I experience in the seeing to be used in the making.
-So the materials, the colour, the mark-making and patterns are creating those chemical releases in the brain while I’m making.
+I want the sense of newness, the brain chemistry that I experience in the seeing to function in the process of making the artwork; so that the materials used, the colour, the mark-making and patterns are creating those chemical releases in the brain while I’m in the process of making.
 If I know too much what I am doing, and predictability takes over then too often I’ve lost the energy in the piece.